Sikeston church continues longtime tradition of feeding Cotton Carniva...

 Ange Reynolds, who has worked for Tinsley’s for almost 30 years, agreed.

-“I’m going back for seconds,” she said on Thursday.
+“I’m going back for seconds,” she said Thursday.

 Reynolds also commended the First Baptist Church members for their efforts.